Coral bleaching: Maldives

 The Maldives has over 20,000 km2 of reefs, of which more than 60% of the coral has suffered from bleaching in 2016.
+Moreover, the Maldivian coral reef faces risks from the growing tourism industry and coastal construction, as well as land reclamation projects, alongside natural challenges such as diseases.

 Thailand

+Coral reef ecosystems are a notable feature of the western shoreline of the Gulf of Thailand.
+In 1998 and 2010, there were bleaching events in Thailand; the effects of both occurrences varied among coral species, with some exhibiting more resilience to the 2010 bleaching.
+In contrast to 1998, there was a more severe bleaching event in 2010.
 Thailand experienced a severe mass bleaching in 2010 which affected 70% of the coral in the Andaman Sea.
 Between 30% and 95% of the bleached coral died.